How to Embed Google Maps in WordPress (3 Beginner-Friendly Ways)

 This will enable you to keep working on your pages, without having to do everything using the Text editor.

-WordPress Google Maps are so popular that there are even some themes that enable you to add them to your site using built-in functionality.
-This means that with the right theme, you won’t need to use a plugin or add HTML code to your site.
+WordPress Google Maps are popular enough that there are even some themes that enable you to add them to your site using built-in functionality.
+This means that with the right WordPress theme, you won’t need to use a plugin or add HTML code to your site.

 However, finding a theme that supports this feature can require a bit of work.
 In most cases, only premium themes will include this option, so this approach may require you to spend a bit of money.
 However, if you’re buying a premium theme, you’re probably not doing it solely because it supports WordPress Google Maps.

-If you have a keen eye, you’ll notice that one of the modules in the above screenshot is called Map.
+One of the modules in the above screenshot is called Map.
 Click on it, and the theme will ask you to enter your Google API key.
-In case you don’t have one, we covered the process of generating it within the first method in this article.

 Other examples of themes that support WordPress Google Maps out of the box include Travelmatic, Estato, and Reales WP.
 It’s a very popular feature among travel-centric and real estate themes, but you can find it available for other types of themes if you look around.